This site uses technical (necessary) and analytics cookies.

 The Adriatic-Balkan region is a strategic area for Italy.
 Its close historical, cultural and geopolitical ties with the region attach priority attention to developments in this area, in view of their immediate impact on Italy’s national security.

-The priorities pursued by Italy are the consolidation of democratic transition, the strengthening of institutions and the rule of law, and the definitive transition to free market economic systems.
-These objectives are pursued through firm support for the region’s European and Atlantic integration processes and intense bilateral action.
+The priorities pursued by Italy are supporting the region’s stabilization, consolidating the democratic transition, strengthening institutions and the rule of law, and achieving the definitive transition to free-market economic systems.
+These goals are pursued through firm support for the region’s European and Atlantic integration processes and intensive bilateral action.
 Italy is fully committed to ensuring that this integration process proceeds in line with the region’s great expectations.

-A central element of Italy’s commitment to regional stabilisation is our contribution to the KFOR missions in Kosovo and to EUFOR Althea in Bosnia-Herzegovina.
+A central element of Italy’s commitment to regional stabilisation is our contribution to the KFOR and EULEX missions in Kosovo and to EUFOR Althea in Bosnia-Herzegovina.

 In addition to bilateral cooperation, Italy has always intensively fostered regional cooperation as a means of promoting the solution of outstanding issues in the region and helping to break down barriers that limit the region’s full potential.